Diving in St. Kitts

 Language & Currency

-English is the official language, but an island-based creole is widely spoken.
-The local currency is the Eastern Caribbean Dollar (XCD) check the current exchange rate here.
+English is the official language.
+The local currency is the Eastern Caribbean Dollar (XCD or EC$).
+U.S. Dollars are accepted but normally change is given in EC$.
+ATMs are available as well which dispense EC$.
+Check the current exchange rate here.

-St. Kitts is on Atlantic Standard Time, which is 4 hours behind Greenwich Mean Time.
-They do not utilize Daylight Savings Time.
+St. Kitts is on Atlantic Standard Time (AST) and does not observe Daylight Savings Time.
+St Kitts is 4 hours behind Greenwich Mean Time (-4 GMT).

 History, Art, and Culture